niant/once/readme.md

 ## Preprocessors

-Currently we're supporting SASS, but plan is to support LESS also.
+Currently we're supporting SASS, but plan is to support LESS also

+## Recommendations

+It's recommended to use normalize.css with Once.